 According to the report, more than half of workers in seven countries expected to work from home one day a week or less post-pandemic, meaning the office will once again become the primary work location.

-However, organizations are also acutely aware that employees want more flexibility and that even four days in the office may be too much for some team members.
+However, organisations are also acutely aware that employees want more flexibility and that even four days in the office may be too much for some team members.

 The research found that only 63% of company leaders saw a need to change their working policies in April 2020, just after the start of the pandemic.
 Fast forward to September 2020, however, and things looked a little different — 87% of leaders now expect to allow more flexible working than previously.
 As such, most companies will adopt long-term, flexible working policies that enable staff to work in a way that suits them.
 These flexible options could also include working beyond main offices or the home (for example, with satellite offices or co-working facilities).